 Fondillón wine which has come to be known as Alicante wine for many years is one of five entitled to its own name (Champagne, Sherry, Port, etc.).
 Fondillón is a sweet, mellow wine made from overripe Monastrell grapes.
 It is aged for a minimum of 10 years in oak barrels and tastes similar to Port wine.
 The grape used to produce Fondillón was virtually wiped out when the Great French Wine Blight destroyed several vineyards all over Europe.
 Production revived in the 1950s and has picked up, with wine now being produced all over the Vinalopó Valley.

 Visiting the Vineyards

 Villena is another beautiful city brimming with fine wines and a must for any Ruta Del Vino.
 You’ll find vineyards growing a host of different wine grapes including Monastrell, Tempranillo, Syrah, Cabernet Sauvignon and Merlot.
-Villena is also home to the award-winning bodegas Finca Lagunilla whose Casa Corredor wines are legendary.
+Villena is also home to the award-winning Bodegas Finca Lagunilla whose Casa Corredor wines are legendary.
 The vineyard has won acclaim in the International Wine Guide 2010 for its Syrah 2008.
-If you visit the Maserof Bodega in autumn, you can get a chance to join in the traditionally barefoot treading of grapes.
-You can also get a taste of the region’s cuisine at cozy family-run restaurants and stay in farmhouses or rural hotels.
+If you visit the Master of Bodega in autumn, you can get a chance to join in the traditionally barefoot treading of grapes.
+You can also get a taste of the region’s cuisine at cosy family-run restaurants and stay in farmhouses or rural hotels.